 That was it.
-Two weeks later, I told my boss I was going to leave so I could run M$M. It was insane, stupid, foolish, whatever.
+I told my boss I was going to leave so I could run M$M. It was insane, stupid, foolish, whatever.
 I sat in an exit interview with my principal at the time, and he basically stared at me like I was crazy for a while and then said: “Well, I wish I could do what you are doing.
 You’re chasing your dreams.”

 And that’s the point.

 Your dreams are valid.
 If there is something you want to do in life, you need to do it.
 The reality is that we all will die eventually (sorry).
 If you sit around watching opportunities pass you by like I was going to, you’ll waste something that could be incredibly fulfilling.
 Or it could be an absolute failure, but thats ok.
 We’re young and have time to recover.

 Even if you aren’t young and you’re reading this, you still have time to recover.